COMING SOON: New Kauai Flood Maps

 A Letter of Final Determination (LFD) was issued by FEMA on August 26, 2020 indicating that new flood hazard determinations affecting Kauai County’s Flood Insurance Rate Maps (FIRM) and Flood Insurance Study (FIS) report will become effective in 6 months (February 26, 2021).
 Additionally, a Final Summary of Map Actions (SOMA) has also been prepared that summarizes the impending disposition of previously issued Letter of Map Change (LOMC) actions that are in effect (i.e. Letter of Map Revisions (LOMRs), Letter of Map Revisions based on Fill (LOMR-Fs), and Letter of Map Amendment (LOMAs).
 To view the LFD letter and SOMA, click here.

 If you own or rent a property that is affected by the updated flood studies for Hanapepe and Waimea rivers, and Moloaa stream and bay, then you should review the revised FIRMs to understand how the modified flood hazard risk can affect your mortgage, flood insurance premium, and/or your plans to build and develop on the affected property.
 See below for comparison maps and a link to access online map viewers (Hawaii Flood Hazard Assessment Tool or FEMA’s Map Service Center) to conduct searches on specific properties.

 Why do flood maps change?
 Flood hazards change over time due to changing weather patterns, land erosion, and construction in and around our community.
 Updated maps provide a more accurate picture of a property owner’s flood risk.
 As a result, business owners and residents can make more informed decisions to ensure their personal safety and financial security.
 For the new Kauai Flood Maps, FEMA conducted new hydrologic and hydraulic studies for Hanapepe and Waimea rivers and have determined that the 1% annual chance (100–year) flood levels are beyond the capacity of the levee systems.
-For Moloaa stream revisions, FEMA also restudied the coastal area to allow the new riverine data to tie-in to the coastal flood hazard from the bay.
+For Moloaa stream revisions, FEMA also restudied the coastal area to allow the newer riverine data from the USACE to tie-in to the coastal flood hazard from the bay.

 How does the updated FIRM affect your property ?
 Due to updated flood hazards going into effect on February 26, 2021, some Kauai property owners and renters may see an increased flood risk – where the property is now within a high-risk flood zone.
 If this is your scenario, then flood insurance coverage will be mandated for properties with federally backed mortgages.
 Additionally, if you plan to develop/build on a property that is now designated as a high risk flood zone, then local floodplain management regulations will apply to the new or substantial improvements.
 If you haven’t already done so, take time to look at the preliminary FIRM and determine if your flood hazard risk is changing according to one of three scenarios below.